How Deafness shapes our world

-As an architect who was born Deaf, Jeffrey Mansfield has long been interested in the relationship between Deafness and physical spaces.
+As a design director who was born Deaf, Jeffrey Mansfield has long been interested in the relationship between Deafness and physical spaces.
 He has noticed how spaces designed with Deafness in mind, like the school for the Deaf he attended growing up, are different from other kinds of architecture, and how some spaces can limit or extend a Deaf person’s sensory awareness.

-This interest has influenced his work as an architect and a design director at the nonprofit MASS Design Group, and also launched him on a multiyear research project exploring how spaces have shaped Deafness and how Deafness has shaped space.
+This interest has influenced his work at the nonprofit MASS Design Group, and also launched him on a multiyear research project exploring how spaces have shaped Deafness and how Deafness has shaped space.
 For this work, Mansfield was recently awarded a Disability Futures Fellowship from the Ford Foundation, which provides $50,000 grants to disabled creatives from a variety of disciplines.

 Mansfield says he’ll use the grant to develop an archive of what he calls “Deaf spaces.”
 It will be an expansion of his work researching how Deaf schools became sites of cultural resistance in the 19th and 20th centuries–exploring exemplars, like the Wyoming School for the Deaf, as well as the racial and exclusionary practices of these institutions that left Deaf students vulnerable to physical, emotional, and sexual abuse.
 From the early development of Deaf schools as a tool of manifest destiny expansion into indigenous land to segregation that lingered into the late 1970s, Deaf schools have a troubled past as tools of oppression.